Carmel-by-the-Sea, CA

 The Carmel storybook theme started when a man named Hugh Comstock built a home for his wife, Mayotta.
 She was a doll maker and needed a place that would be appropriate to display her collection of dolls for her business.
 He fashioned the homes in a whimsical style with hand made frequently imperfect details.
 This unique style in this village that was full of writers and artists became very popular and numerous cottages were built.
 Today this fairy tale style makes up a good portion of the village shops, restaurants and art galleries in the area and it makes you feel like you are living in a storybook fairy tale.

-The image above is the Tuck Box eatery in Carmel-by-the-Sea, California and it is the only commercial property Hugh Comstock ever made.
+This cottage image is the Tuck Box eatery in Carmel-by-the-Sea, California and it is the only commercial property Hugh Comstock ever created.

 Image Info: image is the property of Trevor B. via Yelp.